EventStore/EventStore-Client-NodeJS/README.md

 Server setup instructions can be found in the [Event Store Docs], follow the docker setup for the simplest configuration.

+## Documentation

+Full documentation can be found in [Event Store GRPC Client Docs].

 ## Example

 The following snippet showcases a simple example where we form a connection, then append and read events from the server.